Translation invariant pure state and its split property: Introduction

-\vsp Here we recall few simple facts from [Pow1,BR,Ma1,Ma2].
-The uniform cluster condition is valid if and only if the state $\omega$ is quasi-equivalent to the product state $\psi_L \otimes \psi_R$ of a state $\psi_L$ of $\cla_L$ and another state $\psi_R$ of $\cla_R$.
+\vsp Here we recall few well known facts from [Pow1,BR,Ma1,Ma2].
+The uniform cluster condition is valid if and only if the state $\omega$ is quasi-equivalent to the product state $\psi_L \otimes \psi_R$ of a state $\psi_L$ of $\clb_L$ and another state $\psi_R$ of $\clb_R$.
 Thus a Gibbs state of a finite range interaction is split.
-On the other hand if $\omega$ is a pure translation invariant state, then $\omega$ is a factor state.
-Furthermore in such a case $\omega_R( \omega_L )$ is type-I if and only if $\omega$ is also a split state.
+If $\omega$ is a pure translation invariant state, then $\omega_R( \omega_L )$ is type-I if and only if $\omega$ is also a split state.
 The canonical trace is a non-pure split state and unique ground state of XY model [AMa,Ma2] is a non-split pure state.
 One central aim is to find a criteria for a pure translation invariant state to be split.
 To that end we present a precise definition for exponential decay.